-This table provides all available documents related to Statewide Transition Plans (STP), along with Centers for Medicare & Medicaid Services (CMS) determinations of heightened scrutiny reviews.
+This table provides all available documents related to Statewide Transition Plans (STP), HCBS settings corrective action plans (CAP) for compliance with the settings criteria, and Centers for Medicare & Medicaid Services (CMS) determinations of heightened scrutiny reviews.
 The table is updated as states and the CMS submit additional documents.
 View more information about the STPs and the final Home and Community Based Services(HCBS)regulation.

 |District of Columbia||Final Approval4|